By Gaby Dufresne-Cyr, CBT-FLE

 I know you’re a busy man, so I’ll make my plight short, at least I'll try.

-My animal-assisted therapy program is run in collaboration with an awesome team of, you guessed it, human volunteers and their pitbulls.
+My animal-assisted therapy program is run in collaboration with an awesome team of, you guessed it, human volunteers and their Pitbulls.
 There, I said it.
 I said the “P” word, but please let me explain.
-The pitbull is not a recognised breed, even Coderre acknowledged that here at 18 seconds.
+The pitbull is not a recognized breed, even Coderre acknowledged that here at 18 seconds.
 Staffordshires belong to a class of dogs called molossers.
 Molosser means big head, square body, and rose ears (or variants).
-This group of dog is agile, multifunctional, athletic, motivated, and smart.
-They have been around for over a century because of those human made characteristics.
+This group of dogs is agile, multifunctional, athletic, motivated, and smart.
+They have been around for over a century because of those human-made characteristics.
 If anything, those are the reasons we love them so darn much.

-I'm airing on the long side of things, darnit, but don’t worry, I’m getting to the point.
+I'm airing on the long side of things, dagnabit, but don’t worry, I’m getting to the point.
 Remember, I have a learning disability and I’m writing this without help.

 Denis Coderre wants to pass a by-law that makes no sense whatsoever, plus he doesn’t want to listen to the committee he put in place to study the problem.
 As a matter of fact, he doesn’t want to listen to experts, the SPCA, lawyers, dog trainers, vets, and the general population who keeps demanding owner responsibility and mandatory owner education.